Blu3wolf/BMS-Docs/Acronyms.md

 ALT | Altitude |
 ALT | Alternate |
 AMUX | A-Multiplex | Avionics BUS A
+AMS | ? | Manual calls the Advanced Mode Autp Pilot switch this in error.
 AN/AAQ-13 || LANTIRN NVP
 AN/AAQ-14 || LANTIRN TGP
-AN/AAQ-32 || Sniper XR Advanced TGP.
+AN/AAQ-33 || Sniper XR Advanced TGP.
 AN/ALR-56M || Advanced Radar Warning Receiver made by BAE systems.
 AN/ALR-67 || Radar Warning Receiver made by Raytheon.
 AN/ALR-93 || Radar Warning Receiver made by Raytheon.